Winning a Self-Defense Argument in Court

 If you face felony or misdemeanor assault charges, a successful self-defense argument can result in an acquittal at trial or a dismissal of all charges.

-Self-Defense is a Complete Defense to Most Assault Charges
+Self-Defense is a Complete Defense Against Most Assault Charges

 Most assault charges arise from complex situations.
 Prosecutors and courts can be particularly harsh in assaultive cases.
 Although the police might lead the prosecutor to believe that there is one “guilty” party and one “innocent” party, the true story tends to be much more complicated.
 If the person charged with an assaultive crime believed their actions were necessary and in self-defense, their actions are legally excused and not criminal.
-If the police and prosecutors will file charges if they do not think the situation justified the person’s actions were legally justified, charges are filed, and the defendant will have to assert their defense in court.
+The police and prosecutors will file charges if they do not think the situation justified the person’s actions.
+The defendant will have to assert their defense in court.
 Winning a self-defense argument is complicated; however, a top criminal defense lawyer will know the most persuasive arguments to use in court.

-A person has the right to use force to defend themselves under certain circumstances.
-If a person acts in lawful self-defense, their actions are justified, and they are not guilty of a crime.
-Winning a self-defense argument requires an honest and reasonable belief that force was necessary to protect oneself from the imminent unlawful use of force by another.
-So long as the belief was honest and reasonable under the circumstances, the person is not guilty of assault even if it turns out later that they were wrong about the danger.
+People have the right to use force to defend themselves under certain circumstances.
+If a person acts in lawful self-defense, they are justified and not guilty of a crime.
+Winning a self-defense argument requires an honest and reasonable belief that force was necessary to protect oneself from another person’s use of imminent unlawful use of force.
+So long as the belief was honest and reasonable under the circumstances, the person is not guilty of assault, even if it turns out later that they were wrong about the danger.
 This defense is called “self-defense.”

 A person is only justified in using the degree of force that seems necessary at the time to protect themselves from danger.
 In other words, the person must have used the kind of force appropriate to the attack made and the circumstances as they saw them.
 The right to defend oneself only lasts as long as it seems necessary for protection.